-“Yeah,” he says without look at me.
+“Yeah,” he says without looking at me.
 “I’ll catch up with you later.”

 Then he heads off, running at a half-crouch while he’s constantly scanning his surroundings…

-…and leaving me—a supposedly defensiveless woman whose ‘candy’ he wants to lick—sitting on my ass in the middle of a forest, on an alien planet, chock-full of freaking elephant-size predators…
+…and leaving me—a supposedly defenseless woman whose ‘candy’ he wants to lick—sitting on my ass in the middle of a forest, on an alien planet, chock-full of freaking elephant-size predators…

 “Thanks a fucking lot, Benny,” I seethe.

 Yeah.
 I’d seethed ‘fucking.’
 This is completely fu—

 Run!
 My heart and legs demand.

 Pyx is so incredibly fast.
 Only Rez is faster.